This refreshing and crunchy 5 Bean Salad is perfect for a barbecue, cookout, or a light dinner. It's delicious!

 This post may contain affiliate links.
-See my disclosure policy for details.
-Thank you so much for supporting Mae’s Menu!
+As an Amazon Associate, I earn from qualifying purchases.
+Please see my disclosure policy for details.

-Make a healthier — but still just as delicious — take on a classic with my 5 Bean Salad Recipe!
-This super easy recipes (seriously– only 3 steps!) is gluten-free, vegan, and made with no dairy or processed sugar.
+Make a healthier -- but still just as delicious -- take on a classic with my 5 Bean Salad Recipe!
+This 3-step reicpe is gluten-free, vegan, and made with no dairy or processed sugar.
 It's also brimming with plant-based protein.

 Can you believe that the Fourth of July is already just a bit over two weeks away?!